 Antifungi screening of the metal(II) complexes

-The study so far against the three fungi by the four newly synthesized metal(II) complexes displayed that [Fe(C28H18O5N5S2]nH2O had a more excellent inhibitory action against all the fungi.
+The study so far, examining the effects of the four newly synthesized metal(II) complexes against the three fungi, has shown that [Fe(C28H18O5N5S2)]nH2O exhibits the most effective inhibitory action against all the fungi.
 Its inhibitory activity against Aspergillus niger(A.n) was recorded at 11.0 mm, it stood at 12.0 mm against Aspergillus flaus(A.f) while for Rhizopus stalonfer(R.s) it was recorded at 17.0 mm.
 On the other hand, [Zn(C30H21O3N5S)]nH2O was observed to have the least inhibitory activity, it could only inhibit Rhizopus stalonfer at 12.0 mm while for the other, fungi, Aspergillus flaus and Aspergillus niger zero activities were recorded.
 When the activities of [Ni(C30H21O3N5S)]nH2O and [Cu(C36H22O11N6S3Cl2]nH2O were compared against the test fungi, Ni2+ complexes was seen to have better activity against R.s at 16.0 mm while Cu2+ complex 1.0 mm activity.
 But the values obtained for A.n showed that Cu2+ performed better at a corresponding value of 14.0 mm and 1.0 mm.
 However, disparity in their performance against A.f is not far apart.
 While 5.0 mm was recorded for Cu2+ complex, 3.0 mm was recorded for Ni2+ complex.
 The findings in this study is also seen in several reports of similar Schiff bases and their metal derivatioves [13, 15].
 The concept of overtones and the theory of chelation stated by Tweedy can also be used to explain the ability of the complexes to inhibit the fungi [37].

 Conclusion